Would GM have done better in the 1960s and 1970s under Alfred Sloan?

 Let’s come back to DECG50’s argument that a GM still managed by Sloanist principles would have been more disciplined in its product-proliferation decisions.
 Might Buick and/or Oldsmobile have been denied smaller cars until the early-70s?

-Potentially, although in the late-50s GM executives would have had to withstand enormous pressure from dealers who were panicked about the dramatic decline of the premium-priced, big-car market (go here for further discussion).
+Potentially, although in the late-50s GM executives would have had to withstand pressure from dealers who were panicked about the dramatic decline of the premium-priced, big-car market (go here for further discussion).
 That pressure would undoubtedly have increased due to the early success of Mercury’s compact Comet.

 Also see ‘What if GM and Ford were broken up in the 1960s?’